faizan-ahmad5/100-plus-cpp-programs/README.md

 2. **Favorite Personality Quote**:
    Write a C++ program that displays the name and quote of your favorite personality.
 Use the escape sequence `\"` to put the quote in double quotation marks.
 Example output:
-   `Friedrich Nietzsche once said, "He who has a why to live can bear almost any how.`
+   `Friedrich Nietzsche once said, "He who has a why to live can bear almost any how."`

 3. **Print a Pattern**:
    Write a C++ program to print the following pattern using escape sequences: